-Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and are represented by the Group Executive Team which comprises the Group CEO and Executive Principal, College Principal and Deputy CEO, Group Chief Financial Officer, Chief Group Services Officer and Vice Principal Performance, Standards and Effectiveness.
+Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and are represented by the Group Executive Team which comprises the Group CEO and Executive Principal, College Principal and Deputy CEO, Group Chief Financial Officer, Chief Group Services Officer and Deputy Principal.

-The Corporation adopted the AoC's Senior Staff Remuneration Code in March 2019 and developed a Senior Post Holder Remuneration Policy.
+The Corporation adopted the AoC's Senior Staff Remuneration Code in 2019 and developed a Senior Post Holder Remuneration Policy.
 Pay for Senior Post Holders are assessed in line with the Codes principles and in accordance with the Senior Post Holder Remuneration Policy and with reference to sector benchmarking data.
 The Group CEO & Executive Principal, College Principal and other members of the Executive Team are paid fair and appropriate remuneration and reflect their level of responsibility, skills and experience.

 The Chair and Vice Chair of the Corporation conducts an annual review of the performance and contribution of the Group CEO & Executive Principal and the review is conducted against the expectations set out in personal objectives that align with the College's Strategy and annual priorities.
 The Chair and Vice Chair of the Corporation also meet with the Group CEO & Executive Principal in the summer term to review progress and set objectives for the following year.
-The annual objectives for the Group CEO & Executive Principal and College Principal are considered by the Remuneration Committee and recommended to Corporation for approval.
-The outcome of the annual review is reported to the Remuneration Committee, who also review the performance of the College Principal.
-The Remuneration Committee then report through to Corporation.
+The annual conversation, including objectives, for the Group CEO & Executive Principal and College Principal are reported to, and considered by, the Remuneration Committee who then recommended the objectives to the Corporation for approval.

-The Group CEO & Executive Principal, College Principal and the Executive Team have performed extremely well during 2021/22, meeting the College's objectives and ensuring good financial health and financial management, as well as maintaining quality teaching and learning provision, excellent support for learners and ensuring positive positioning of the College locally, regionally and nationally.
+In the view of the Corporation, the Group CEO & Executive Principal, College Principal and the Executive Team have performed extremely well during 2022/23, meeting the College's objectives and ensuring good financial health and financial management, as well as maintaining quality teaching and learning provision, excellent support for learners and ensuring positive positioning of the College locally, regionally and nationally.